-Assistant Professor in Philanthropy and Nonprofit Studies, Consumer and Design Sciences, Auburn University
+Associate Professor and Program Coordinator of the Philanthropy and Nonprofit Studies (PNPS) Program, Consumer and Design Sciences, Auburn University

-Peter Weber is an assistant professor of philanthropy and nonprofit studies at Auburn University.
+Peter Weber is an associate professor of philanthropy and nonprofit studies and program coordinator of the Philanthropy and Nonprofit Studies (PNPS) Program at Auburn University. .
 He holds a doctorate in Philanthropic Studies from the Indiana University Lilly Family School of Philanthropy, as well as a Master in History and a Master in International Studies in Philanthropy and Social Entrepreneurship, both from the University of Bologna in Italy.
 His research focuses on the way individuals participate in public affairs through voluntary organizations and philanthropic practices.
 His latest research project investigates the emergence of philanthropic innovations through the lenses of program-related investments (PRIs) by private as well as community foundations.

 Philanthropic Innovations, Program-Related Investments, Civil Society Theory and Practice, Nonprofit Management Education, Institutionalization of Nonprofit Education

 Weber, P. C., Krawczyk, K., Ezeonu, B. & Tuggle, F. (2023).
 Developing Context-Specific Capacity Building Training for Civil Society Organizations: Insights from Action Research.
 Nonprofit Policy Forum (OnlineFirst). https://doi.org/10.1515/npf-2022-0041

 Weber, P. C. & Brunt, C. (2022).
 Building Nonprofit Studies in the US: The Role of Centers and Institutes in New Academic Disciplines.
 Journal of Public and Nonprofit Affairs, 8(1), 1-26. https://doi.org/10.20899/jpna.8.1.1–26